573dave/office-workout/README.md

 2. Open it in a browser to test
 3. No build process or dependencies required

-For more details about the code architecture, see [CLAUDE.md](CLAUDE.md).

 ## Deployment on GitHub Pages

 To deploy your own version: